xenonstride/spotify-yt-mp3/README.md

 # spotify-yt-mp3
-A program to download mp3 songs from YouTube using Spotify and song.link APIs
+A program to download mp3 songs from YouTube with metadata attached using Spotify and song.link APIs

 Dependencies : pytube, moviepy, eyed3, google-api-python-client